jeffpar/pcjs/tools/pc/README.md

 It was also nice to see that, even though PC DOS 2.00 was designed for the PC XT (which did *not* natively support a drive as large as 20mb), PC DOS 2.00 could run on a PC AT *and* successfully partition and format a 20mb drive -- even though it had to use a rather unwieldy cluster size (8K).
 PC DOS 2.00 had other minor limitations, such as being unaware of the PC AT's real-time clock and current date.
 But on the whole, it was quite usable.

 However, PC DOS 3.00 was obviously preferable.
 Not only was it aware of the PC AT's real-time clock, it could also format the drive with much smaller clusters (2K instead of 8K), thanks to the "new" 16-bit FAT.
 Since PC DOS 2.00 only supports 12-bit FATs, such a drive would not be readable by that operating system.
+PC DOS 3.00, on the other hand, has no problem reading drives with either 12-bit or 16-bit FATs.

 ### Historical Notes